vmware-tanzu/pinniped/site/content/docs/architecture.md

 environments with zero configuration.

 This integration is composed of two parts.
-One part, the supervisor, is a service which allows users to authenticate with their external Identity Provider, then issues its own federation id tokens based on the information from the external Identity Provider's token.
+One part, the supervisor, is an OIDC server which allows users to authenticate with their external Identity Provider, then issues its own federation id tokens to be passed on to clusters based on the information from the external Identity Provider's token.
 The other, the concierge, is a credential exchange API which takes as input a token (from the supervisor or elsewhere), and returns a credential which is understood by the host Kubernetes cluster.